bigpigeon.us webpage WWII-Germany > The MTO > MTO Overview, © 2023 by Robert A. Christiansen, updated by RAC 26 Dec 2022.

 US Army Divisions in the Mediterranean Theater Campaigns

-In mid-1944, a number of American and French divisions were removed from combat in Italy to prepare for the August 1944 invasion of southern France. |
+In mid-1944, seven American and French divisions were removed from combat in Italy to prepare for the August 1944 invasion of southern France. |

-- The NW Africa in WW II map, https://infograph.venngage.com/p/110521/the-african-campaign - co Mariana Abate.
+- The NW Africa in WWII map, https://infograph.venngage.com/p/110521/the-african-campaign - co Mariana Abate.

 - The map summarizing Allied operations in Italy is courtesy of pinterest.com.